viantran21/Coding_In_R_Midterm/README.md

 #Check Distributions (same as before)

 #based on the results from the EDA, it will be useful to clean the datasets and prep it for further downstream analysis

+#CLEAN
+#use lubidate to change the dates to POSIX
+#change zip codes to only include USA zip codes (based on the areas the hubs are posted in), change the rest to NA
+#take the T's in precipitate and make them NAs
+#remove duplicates